shelleyloosespatience/hanime-scraper/README.md

 ---

 ## ✅ Features
-- Clean UI (Tailwind, Next.js)
+- Clean UI (Tailwind, Next.ts)
 - HLS streaming with auto quality (no lag BS)
 - Full metadata + search support
 - Scrapes Hanime API directly
-- Bypasses CORS like a ninja
+- Bypasses CORS by proxying simply with fake user-agent header :)
 - No captcha, no popups, no interruptions
 - Works from Vercel with 0 backend setup stress